dotnet/docs-aspire/docs/troubleshooting/unable-to-install-workload.md

 # Troubleshoot installing the .NET Aspire workload

-This article provides guidance on how to troubleshoot issues that you might encounter when installing the .NET Aspire workload.
+This article provides guidance on how to troubleshoot issues that you might encounter when installing the .NET Aspire workload from the .NET CLI.

-> [!IMPORTANT]
-> This article is intended to help you troubleshoot issues with installing the .NET Aspire workload, but it's not necessarily related to .NET Aspire.
-Instead it's more about .NET workloads.

 ## Symptoms